mwichabe/Best-Candidate/README.md

     This feature enables users to add their details and generate their CV thereafter download it.

 # Backend Technology
 I used firebase to build the backend of this application.
-Authentication and the cloud
+Authentication and the cloud firestore